-Performance Criteria Expected Performance Metric Performance Confirmation Method Primary Criteria (Quantitative) Reduce annual operating > 20% Objective function and/or constraint set costs evaluated using available groundwater model Faster remediation > 20% Objective function and/or constraint set evaluated using available groundwater model Reduce life-cycle cost of > 20% Objective function and/or constraint set system evaluated using available groundwater model Secondary Criteria (Qualitative) Factors affecting technology No metrics assumed Feedback obtained from three demonstration performance sites Ease of use Useful to transport simulation Experience of the project team from modelers application of codes at three demonstration sites
+Performance Criteria Expected Performance Metric Performance Confirmation Method PRIMARY CRITERIA (QUANTITATIVE) Reduce Annual Operating Costs > 20% Objective function and/or constraint set evaluated using available groundwater model Faster Remediation > 20% Objective function and/or constraint set evaluated using available groundwater model

+Reduce Life Cycle Cost Of System > 20% Objective function and/or constraint set evaluated using available groundwater model SI ECONDARY CRITERIA (QUALITATIVE) Factors Affecting Performance No metrics assumed Feedback obtained from three demonstration sites Ease of Use Useful to transport simulation modelers Experience of the project team from application of codes at three demonstration sites

-Postmodeling adjustments are beyond the scope of this study, and installations are not required to implement modifications based on the demonstration project results.
-Therefore, the performance evaluation in this section relies solely on the most currently available models at the time of the implementation effort and optimization results for this effort, and not data from future-planned or since-completed adjustments to the groundwater model and/or to the P&T system design.
+Post-modeling adjustments are beyond the scope of this study and installations are not required to implement modifications based on the demonstration project results.
+Therefore, the performance evaluation in this section relies solely upon the most currently available models at the time of the implementation effort and optimization results for this effort, and not data from future-planned or since completed adjustments to the groundwater model and/or to the pump and treat system design.

-Please note that optimization results are not compared to the current system because the current system was not designed with the current version of the groundwater model, nor was it designed to be optimal for any of the formulations solved in this study.
+Please note that optimization results are not compared to the current system.
+The reason is that the current system was not designed with the current version of the groundwater model, nor was the current system designed to be optimal for any of the formulations solved in this study.
 Therefore, it is not fair to compare the current system to the optimal results, and there are no scientific conclusions that can be gained from such a comparison.
-The focus of this project, by design, is the comparison of solutions obtained with transport optimization algorithms versus trial-and-error.
+The focus of this project, by design, is the comparison of solutions obtained with transport optimization algorithms versus trial-&-error.

-4.3 DATA ASSESSMENT
+4.3 Data Assessment

-In every case, the groups applying the optimization algorithms found improved solutions relative to the trial-and-error group.
-Because multiple sites and multiple formulations for each site were evaluated, there is a high degree of confidence in the conclusion that the application of optimization algorithms provides improved solutions for problems posed in the manner demonstrated in this project (i.e., mathematical formulations with an objective function to be minimized/maximized and a series of constraints).
-The five performance criteria listed in Section 4.2 are evaluated below
+In each and every case, the groups applying the optimization algorithms found improved solutions relative to the trial-&-error group.
+Because multiple sites were evaluated, and multiple formulations for each site were evaluated, there is a high degree of confidence in the conclusion that the application of optimization algorithms provides improved solutions for problems posed in the manner demonstrated in this project (i.e., mathematical formulations with an objective function to be minimized/maximized and a series of constraints).
+Each of the five performance criteria listed in Section 4.2 are evaluated below.